 Businesses with reviews or ratings get ranked more highly than those without; and customer feedback is also immensely reassuring for people that haven't used your business before.
 Ask your customers for testimonials - if you don't ask you don't get.
 The best time to do this is when you have just helped a happy customer.

 Make sure you get reviews for Google My Business too.
 And don't be tempted to make up reviews or put too many on your site at one time - instead aim for one or two a month and spread them about on different web pages.

 It's ridiculously easy to make a good video with a mobile phone these days and you don't have to be Steven Spielberg.
 Videos are incredibly popular - just look at the millions of hits that product "unboxing" videos get on YouTube.

-It's all about simple things and you don't need to worry about the quality too much at first.
+Keep it simple and don't worry about the quality too much at first.
 If you are a plumber, make a short video showing how you fix a leak.
 If you run a B&B, you could make a video of local walks.
 Write a blog about the video and link to it from your website.

 Don't forget - YouTube is owned by Google.
 Very few businesses - of any size - are taking advantage of video.
 For any small business, this is a huge opportunity to steal a march over your competitors.

 9. Introduce live chat